RichardRed0x/politeia-digest/issue-064.md

 Meet the new Cake Wallet integration proposal, same as the old Cake Wallet integration [proposal](https://proposals.decred.org/record/2f25f2d) - which you may remember from the last issue, and can also find below in the Rejected Proposals section.

 In what is a very rare outcome, the initial proposal for Cake Wallet integration failed to reach the quorum requirement of 20% of eligible tickets voting, it could only manage 18% turnout.
 There were however some unusual circumstances which led to the effective voting period being much shorter than the usual 7 days.
-After the activation of the PoW algorithm [consensus change](https://github.com/decred/dcps/blob/master/dcp-0011/dcp-0011.mediawiki) there was a period of almost 3 days with no blocks, of which 2 days overlapped with proposal's [voting period](https://dcrdata.decred.org/proposal/2f25f2da17aa4007).
+After the activation of the PoW algorithm [consensus change](https://github.com/decred/dcps/blob/master/dcp-0011/dcp-0011.mediawiki) there was a period of almost 3 days with no blocks, of which 2 days overlapped with the proposal's [voting period](https://dcrdata.decred.org/proposal/2f25f2da17aa4007).
 During this period of no blocks being mined voting software [did not function normally](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$Q4g7SkmU07zBxyufYUdHi8jCbipCQLRPOYrBtxjTC_Y), preventing many votes from being cast (unless [setting back the clock](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$Up4fpmE77Xle4zfe1h1wKd9QlhTHhYxK1WRW_Ivvugk) and other workarounds were used).
 After block production has resumed several clients were not working for a couple of more days due to another [bug with syncing blocks](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$BCNsqoUfeOqYaVWIO7EUH3O14Kojns9Y5HiDvXa1VWg) which required restarting nodes.
-Then on September 2 no votes have been cast for 6 hours for both proposals being voted, possibly a server issue.
+Then on September 2 no votes have been cast for 6 hours for either of the proposals being voted on, possibly a server issue.
 As if that were not enough, GPU mining kicked in during the last days of voting to produce blocks much faster than the average speed of 5 minutes per block.
 As a result the vote ended sooner than some people expected, because vote duration is based on block numbers and not on time.

 Overall Cake Wallet's period of problem-free voting was reduced significantly, down to ~3.5 days according to [one estimate](https://matrix.to/#/!qYpAAClAYrHaUIGkLs:decred.org/$3iVbKTZ_iGrQYKnNBszExCjfHP-LY5eYesu2wB6rJQY).
-On top of the issues caused by the hardfork, the start of Cake Wallet's voting was not grouped with another proposal which started a bit earlier (normally multiple proposals are started at the same time to maximize engagement), and also there has been almost no outreach on Twitter or Reddit to make voters aware of the proposal (again unlike the other proposals).
+On top of the issues caused by the hardfork, the start of Cake Wallet's voting was not grouped with another proposal which started a bit earlier (normally multiple proposals are started at the same time to maximize engagement) because it was not authorized at the time when the other proposal started voting, and also there has been almost no outreach on Twitter or Reddit to make voters aware of the proposal (again unlike the other proposals).

 The original Cake Wallet Integration proposal was riding high with [87% approval](https://dcrdata.decred.org/proposal/2f25f2da17aa4007) and would definitely have been approved if the quorum had been met, even if all of the additional votes were No votes.
 This was probably the first proposal to fall into that crack which has long been [identified](https://blockcommons.red/publication/quorum-change-examples/) in this kind of quorum definition, a scenario where people who wish to see the proposal rejected may benefit from tactically delaying their vote if there is a chance that the proposal may fail on grounds of failing to meet the quorum requirement.